JosephPrichard/othello-bot/README.md

 `!challengebot level`

 Challenges the bot to an othello game.
-The bot can be level 1-5, level 1 being the weakest and level 5 being the highest.
+The bot can be level 1-15, level 1 searching until depth 1 and level 15 searching until depth 15 (for the bot to work past level 10 you need very good hardware)

 <img src="" width="35%" height="35%">